pldos is designed to make figures of partial densities-of-states (DOS).

 To the first question enter an integer corresponding to which DOS to extract from dos.ext, or a list of integers.

-To the second question enter a corresponding list of weights to assign each DOS.
+To the second question enter a corresponding list of weights to assign each DOS, one weight for each element in the list.

 These questions will be repeated until you enter a blank list in response to the first question.
 Each group of DOS will generate a new panel; thus multiple panels can be drawn, one below the other.

-These interactive questions can be bypassed with the --lst= switch.
+These interactive questions can be bypassed with the --lst= switch described below.
 Create a sequence of one or more lists list1, list2, … using

 --lst=list1;list2;....
 Each of list1, list2, … consist of a list of DOS.
 For each list a new panel will be made.